 - To improve mental well-being, to think positive, to laugh more often, not to be annoying, to enjoy Life.

 - Improve finances, getting out of debt, save money, to make small investments.

 - To improve career, to perform better in the current job, or to get a better job, etc.

 - To improve one’s education, going out for further education, or completing one’s half left course.

-- To improve self, to become more organized, to improve one’s grade, reducing stress, to manage time.
+- Improving yourself, to become more organized, to improve one’s grade, reducing stress, to manage time.

 - Take a long trip.

 - Self-Volunteer for some work or a service, practice life skills, give some to charity.

 - Get along with some better people, to improve social skills.